ni/webvi-examples/Guides/CSS/README.md

 }
 ```

-While the class attribute in the editor should omit the dot prefix, example:
+While the class attribute in the editor **should not** use the dot prefix.
+For example:

 ![HTML class attribute set to the value class-name without a dot prefix](readme_files/htmlclassattribute.png)

-You can also open your WebVI in a browser and view its source to see if the `<link>` tag above is being injected correctly
+You can also open your WebVI in a browser and view its source to see if the `<link>` tag is injected correctly
-and to verify that the path to the CSS file is not incorrect.
+and to verify that the path to the CSS file is correct.

 ## How do I customize a specific control on my WebVI Panel?